In order to provide you with the specific service information regarding your community, please enter your ZIP code:

 EDCO can conduct free on-site visits to help businesses and multifamily properties comply with the state’s new mandatory recycling requirements.
 Contact our Customer Service office by phone or submit a fast and easy online request to arrange for organic waste recycling services.

 Currently in San Diego County, there is adequate capacity for recycling landscape and clean wood; however, the infrastructure needed to meet the demand for diverting all food waste is still under development.
 Therefore, we will be working closely with food waste generating customers through the following tiered approach:

-AB 341 requires that effective July 1, 2012, all commercial businesses generating four-cubic yards or more of solid waste per week or multifamily residential dwellings of five units or more, must provide recycling services at their establishments.
+AB 341 required that effective July 1, 2012, all commercial businesses generating four cubic yards or more of solid waste per week or multifamily residential dwellings of five units or more, must provide recycling services at their establishments.

 In 1989 the State of California adopted AB 939, which required that municipalities divert at least 50% of their waste from being landfilled.
 After exceeding this goal and diverting 64% in 2011, the State of California adopted AB 341 and has increased the diversion goal to 75% by 2020.
 The initial requirement in the process is the implementation of a mandatory commercial and multi-family recycling program that became effective July 1, 2012.

-Commercial and multi-family complexes that are not in compliance with AB 341 can take the first step by contacting EDCO and “We’ll Take Care of It!”
-Whether you are a retail business, restaurant, apartment complex, convenience store or industrial center, contact EDCO and we will perform a personal site visit and set up our simple and convenient recycling program:
+Commercial and multi-family complexes that are not in compliance with AB 341 and the City of San Diego’s Recycling Ordinance can take the first step by contacting EDCO and “We’ll Take Care of It!”
+Whether you are a retail business, restaurant, apartment complex, convenience store, or industrial center, contact EDCO and we will perform a personal site visit and set up our simple and convenient recycling program:

-Contact EDCO today to ensure you are in compliance with AB 341 and “We’ll Take Care of It!”
+Contact EDCO today to ensure you are in compliance with all recycling ordinances and “We’ll Take Care of It!”